 There are three major treatment options for diabetic retinopathy: Laser photocoagulation, injection of Anti-VEGF or corticosteroid medication into the eye, and vitrectomy surgery.

-Focal laser can be used to treat macular edema.
+Focal lasers can be used to treat macular edema.
 Panretinal photocoagulation or PRP is used to treat proliferative diabetic retinopathy (PDR), which untreated can result in bleeding inside the eye.

 Injection of corticosteroids or Anti-VEGF medications